-Step 6: Finally, attach the power connector of the CPU cooler to the CPU fan header (CPU_FAN) on the motherboard.
+Step 6: Finally, attach the power connector of the CPU cooler to the CPU fan header (CPU\FAN) on the motherboard.

-- Use extreme care when removing the CPU cooler because the thermal grease/tape between the CPU cooler and CPU may adhere to the CPU.
-Inadequately removing the CPU cooler may damage the CPU. - This motherboard provides two G1/4" threaded fittings.
-Please choose the barbs (not included) that suit your requirements.
+· Use extreme care when removing the CPU cooler because the thermal grease/tape between the CPU cooler and CPU may adhere to the CPU.
+Inadequately removing the CPU cooler may damage the CPU.